WHAT IS TRINIY DOCTRINE

 255 The divine persons are relative to one another.
 Because it does not divide the divine unity, the real distinction of the persons from one another resides solely in the relationships which relate them to one another: “In the relational names of the persons the Father is related to the Son, the Son to the Father, and the Holy Spirit to both.
 While they are called three persons in view of their relations, we believe in one nature or substance.”
 Indeed “everything (in them) is one where there is no opposition of relationship.”
 “Because of that unity the Father is wholly in the Son and wholly in the Holy Spirit; the Son is wholly in the Father and wholly in the Holy Spirit; the Holy Spirit is wholly in the Father and wholly in the Son.”

-Roman Catholic Trinity — A short version: Trinity, as espoused by the Roman Catholic Church (we would refer to this version as the orthodox variation), defines the One God of the Bible as a Single Divine Supreme Being (without form) composed of three distinct Persons (Father, Son, and Holy Spirit), who are co-eternal (without beginning, always existed alongside each other), co-equal (equal in position without hierarchy), indivisible (cannot be separated), consubstantial (an amalgamation of the same substance within a single "Being"), omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present together).
-The Son exists through an "eternal generation," which means that the Father eternally (continuously) generates the Son, and the Son is eternally generated by the Father.
-As the begetting of the Son is eternal, so the "procession" of the Holy Spirit is also eternal.
-Learn More HERE.
+Roman Catholic Trinity — A short version: Trinity, as espoused by the Roman Catholic Church (we would refer to this version as the orthodox variation), defines the One God of the Bible as a Single Divine Supreme Being (without form) composed of three distinct Persons (Father, Son, and Holy Spirit), who are co-eternal (without beginning, always existed alongside each other), co-equal (equal in position without hierarchy), indivisible (cannot be separated), consubstantial (an amalgamation of the same substance within a single “Being”), omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present together).
+The Son exists through an “eternal generation,” which means that the Father eternally (continuously) generates the Son.
+As the begetting of the Son is eternal, so the “procession” of the Holy Spirit is also eternal.
+See what the Catholics say about Trinity HERE.

 “Now this is the Catholic faith: We worship one God in the Trinity and the Trinity in unity, WITHOUT either confusing the persons or DIVIDING THE SUBSTANCE; for the person of the Father is one, the Son’s is another, the Holy Spirit’s another; but the Godhead of the Father, Son and Holy Spirit is one, their glory equal, their majesty coeternal.
 INSEPARABLE IN WHAT THEY ARE, the divine persons are also inseparable in what they do.” — Catechism of the Catholic Church, Part one, The Profession of Faith, No.’s 266, 267